cbg-ethz/cowwid/json_parser_for_variant_curve_stitching/README.md

 - adapt and run the bash script:
 `/cluster/project/pangolin/resources/cowwid/json_parser_for_variant_curve_stitching/scripts/run_stitching.sh`

+For the regular processing this script is valled from: `/cluster/project/pangolin/resources/cowwid/for_communication/scripts/make_curves.sh`
+- to generate a start curve as stitched curve i ran `/cluster/project/pangolin/resources/cowwid/json_parser_for_variant_curve_stitching/scripts/run_stitching.sh`with the folowing 2 files: old_backup_curve="/cluster/project/pangolin/processes/sars_cov_2/lollipop/reporting_20Jan2026/deconvoluted_upload.json" new_only_few_month_curve="/cluster/project/pangolin/processes/sars_cov_2/lollipop/variants/deconvoluted_upload.json"
+- after that the enhanced_nested_json_stitching.py script is called from the make_curves.sh script
+- EXCEPTION: if the previousely created curve was made with wronly labeled samples the initial curve has to be recreated without these samples:
+  - for this proceed as above:
+    - use a curve that was created before the wongly labeled samples were added
+    - stitche the new lollipop output to it
+    - run `/cluster/project/pangolin/resources/cowwid/json_parser_for_variant_curve_stitching/scripts/run_stitching.sh`

 # Code Documentation

 ## Stitch and Align Variant Time Series JSON Files